 “I went on from that to have another look at the Celtic pieces which have knitted silver in them and discovered that the Celtic work was done with a knitting nancy.
 Complex knitting is much easier on a knitting nancy than it is on knitting needles.”

-Knitting nancy is a common designation for a round peg loom.
-I will discuss its use with both yarn and wire in a later post, together with other methods for tubular knitting.
-But first, I want to look at the Celtic flat knitting mentioned parenthetically above.
+Knitting nancy (a.k.a knitting spool) is a common designation for a smaller form of peg loom normally associated with i-cord, although Rutt appears to be using it as a general name for knitting looms regardless of size.
+I will discuss them together with other methods for the tubular knitting of both yarn and wire in a later post.
+But first, I want to look at the flat knitting from 8th- or 9th-century Ireland mentioned parenthetically above.